Compost pH – The Role of pH Levels in Composting

 However, lime is actually not a great additive to put directly in the compost because it causes the release of ammonium nitrogen gas.
 It is preferable to keep the nitrogen content in your compost for use by your plants.
 Nitrogen is another essential nutrient for good plant growth.

 Again, if you want to use lime, then add it to the soil after you apply your compost.
-You can use an amendment such as organic garden lime.
-You can add a thin layer then cover it with soil and compost so it raises the ph over time.
+You can use an amendment such as organic garden lime (Amazon link).
+You can add a thin layer then cover it with soil and compost so it raises the pH over time.

 Final Thoughts about Compost and Soil pH